 Barbara’s style’s, since the very first collections, expresses her concept of fashion that goes beyond the short term use.
 She is very aware of creative recycling and her main area of interest is vintage, fabrics, components and objects that belong to a past that is not completely lost.

-The jewelry Barbara’s makes is numbered and made from vintage bijoux, French lace, crystal, old fabrics stuck in metal frames.
-Metal chaise give life to silk petals, old naturalistic components, ex-votos, and faded photos: it is a poetic and romantic view of memories, of objects that have changed over time and brought back to life through creative re-use
+The jewelry Barbara’s makes is numbered and made from vintage bijoux, embroidery, crystal, old fabrics, silk petals, old naturalistic components, ex-votos, and faded photos: it is a poetic and romantic view of memories, of objects that have changed over time and brought back to life through creative re-use

-In 2010 after her daughters Teresa (2006) and Anna Sole (2010) were born, Barbara creates Stella Stellina a collection of objects and bijoux for little children.
+In 2010 after her daughters Teresa and Anna Sole were born, Barbara creates Puella petite, a collection of dress and bijoux for little girls.
 The brand is selected trought the eight finalists of WHO’S ON NEXT? , the first edition of the contest for uncovering new talents in children’s fashion by Pitti Immagine, Altaroma and Vogue Bambini.